-Complete the annual Girl Scout Cookie Training.
-Each Troop must have at least one Troop Cookie Manager who completes the 2024 Cookie Program Training series before receiving Cookie Program materials.
+Complete the annual Cookie Training: Each Troop must have at least one Troop Cookie Manager who completes the 2025 Cookie Program Training series before receiving Cookie Program materials.
 This year, there are two parts to the Cookie Training.
-The first part will be the Cookie Program Highlights - Pre-training on gsLearn, which is required to take before your in-person or virtual training.
-The second part will be an in-person session offered on all islands.
-We will have an option for virtual-live training, as well.
+Part 1 will be the Cookie Program Highlights in gsLearn, which is required prior to gaining eBudde access.
+Part 2 will be a virtual eBudde training session (multiple dates offered) at the beginning of January.
 The Cookie Training will be shared to all Co-Troop Leaders and Troop Cookie Managers in gsLearn, but only one TCM per troop is required to take the training to gain access to eBudde.
-We encourage ALL TCMs to participate in the Cookie Trainings to be in-the-know, as aspects of the Cookie Program change year to year
+We encourage ALL TCMs to participate in the Cookie Trainings to be in-the-know, as aspects of the Cookie Program change year to year.

 PRO TIP: Troops that complete the cookie training in full will receive cookie materials (girl order card, money envelopes, and training cookies), and will be automatically uploaded into eBudde in December if all Cookie Ready requirements are met.
-If a Troop is Cookie Ready after November 30th, troops will be uploaded in eBudde on a weekly basis.
+If a Troop is Cookie Ready after December 2nd, troops will be uploaded in eBudde on a weekly basis.
 Need help accessing gsLearn?
 See the 3 steps to access gsLearn.
 For questions, contact Customer Care at customercare@gshawaii.org.